monterrosag18/crudazogame/crudzaso_games/README.md

 # CRUDAZSO Games

-CRUDAZSO Games is a command-line mini‑platform that manages users, authentication, and a trivia-style game.\
+¿Que tanto sabes?
+Games is a command-line mini‑platform that manages users, authentication, and a trivia-style game.\
 The project is structured in modular Python files, making it easy to extend, maintain, and scale.